Choosing a Shower for your Wet Room

 1. What kind of water system you have.

 This is important as booster pumps can only be added to gravity systems.
-You must NOT fit booster pumps to high pressure or combination boiler water systems.
-If you are unsure, about your water system you can ask your plumber.
+You must NOT fit booster pumps to high pressure or combination boiler water systems or showers with a built in pump such as power showers and pumped digital showers.
+If you are unsure, about your water system ask a qualified plumber.

 2. Whether you have sufficient vertical distance from the bottom of the cistern to the top of the shower head.